informatdcs/auto-reload-extension-manifest-v3/README.md

 # It's simple

-This code autoreloads an extension from your browser when changes are made to some files of the extension and its ***compatible with manifest V3***.
+This code autoreloads/hot-reloads an extension from your browser when changes are made to some files of the extension and its ***compatible with manifest V3***.

 Useful for browser extensions in developtment, include this file in your service_worker or make it your service_worker and let it refresh itself!